wdoyle42/cc_earn/ashe_proposal/ashe_proposal.md

 when it was first made publicly available in 2015, the data in the College Scorecard did not generally produce the kind of impact the Obama administration envisioned and went mostly underutilized by consumers [@huntington2016search].
-It also fell short of providing complete data profiles of institutional/program characteristics, as much of the published data were missing or privacy suppressed due to small program sizes and concerns over confidentiality.
+The Scorecard also fell short of providing complete data profiles of institutional/program characteristics, as large sections of released data were missing or privacy suppressed due to small program sizes and concerns over confidentiality.

-Despite its shortcomings, the College Scorecard data have been used in conjunction with common econometric approaches to evaluate student responsiveness to the kinds of college choice information provided by the Scorecard. @hurwitz_student_2018 employ a DID framework to show how college decision-making changed among students from generally well-resourced high schools after the publication of the Scorecard, directing their SAT scores to schools that, on average, had higher median earnings for graduates.
-At the same time, two other hallmarks of the Scorecard---graduation rates and average costs---produced virtually no change in SAT score-sending behaviors.
-Other researchers have used econometrics-based methodological approaches while engaging the earnings data available on the Scorecard in particular institutional and program contexts [@boland_effect_2021;
+Despite its shortcomings, the College Scorecard data have been used in conjunction with standard econometric approaches to evaluate student responsiveness to the kinds of college choice information provided by the Scorecard. @hurwitz_student_2018 employ a DID framework to show how college decision-making changed among students from generally well-resourced high schools after the publication of the Scorecard.
+While two college program metrics found in the Scorecard---graduation rates and average costs---produced virtually no change in SAT score-sending behaviors, the authors did find that students directed their SAT scores to schools that, on average, had higher median earnings for graduates.
+This signals the salience of future earnings potential to students who are deciding on college and program.
+Other researchers have used econometric-based methodological approaches with Scorecard earnings data in particular institutional and program contexts [@boland_effect_2021; @elu_earnings_2019; @mabel_value_2020;
-@elu_earnings_2019; @mabel_value_2020; @seaman_assessing_2017].
+@seaman_assessing_2017].

-With this growing literature, it remains important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias [@Imbens_2004].
-Approaches based in data science and machine learning, in contrast, often follow structured procedures and computational algorithms to build, test, and train the model [@Hastie_etal_2016].
-While historically associated with computational and statistics and computer programming methods, tools of data science and machine learning have been increasingly used among higher education researchers [@skinner2021civic; @aulck2017predicting;
+With this growing literature, it remains important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias when estimating the relationship between program characteristics and graduate earnings [@Imbens_2004].
+Compared to the standard econometric toolkit, approaches based in data science and machine learning can improve estimate quality by following structured procedures and computational algorithms to build, test, and train models [@Hastie_etal_2016].
+Historically associated with computational and statistics and computer programming methods, tools of data science and machine learning have been increasingly used among higher education researchers to provide principled estimates, including those that would not otherwise be possible with standard econometric methods [@skinner2021civic; @aulck2017predicting;
 @savvas_etal_2021; @Zeineddine_2021].

 In this project, we use the tools and procedures of data science and